Spencer Tracy: Growing reputation

 Fury was followed one month later with the release of the big-budget disaster movie San Francisco (1936).
 Tracy played a supporting role alongside Clark Gable in the film, allowing audiences to see him with the top male star in Hollywood.
 Taking on the role of a priest, Tracy reportedly felt a heavy responsibility in representing the church.
-Despite having only 17 minutes of screen time, Tracy was highly praised for his performance and received an Oscar nomination for Best Actor.
-San Francisco became the highest-grossing picture of 1936.
+Tracy was highly praised for his performance and received his first Academy Award nomination despite having only 17 minutes of screen time.
+San Francisco became the highest-grossing film of 1936.
 Donald Deschner, in his book on Tracy, credits Fury and San Francisco as the "two films that changed his career and gave him the status of a major star".

 By this point, Tracy entered a period of self-imposed sobriety and MGM expressed pleasure with Tracy's professionalism.
 His public reputation continued to grow with Libeled Lady (also 1936), a screwball comedy that cast him with William Powell, Loy and Harlow.
 According to Curtis, "Powell, Harlow and Loy were among the biggest draws in the industry, and equal billing in such a powerhouse company could only serve to advance Tracy's standing".
 Libeled Lady was his third hit picture in the space of six months.